SHOTGUN FINDER

 • Bolt release is very easy and sized nicely - love this

-• Loading port is nicely milled out
+• The loading port is nicely milled out

 • Progressive comfort stock for recoil reduction purposes.
-The barrel is also ported for this same purpose
+The barrel is also ported for this same purpose.

 • Mid bead and front fiber bead